appconfi/appconfi-csharp/README.md

 In order to use the Appconfi you will need to [create an account](https://appconfi.com/account/register).

 From there you can create your first application and setup your configuration.
-To use the Appconfi API to access your configuration go to `/accesskeys` there you can find the `application_id` and your `application_secret`.
+To use the Appconfi API to access your configuration go to `/accesskeys` there you can find the `application_id` and your `application_key`.

 ## How to use